AI Hub

 Organization-Level AI Settings

-The LLM providers and Share data with AI settings in AI Hub show organization-level values.
+The LLM providers and Share data with AI settings were moved from the workspace configuration to the AI Hub and show organization-level values.
 These values are used as defaults for AI features unless a workspace has its own override.

 In AI Hub, you can create named agent configurations for the AI Assistant.
 Each agent configuration defines a specific assistant experience for a set of users.